kerrance/andysharp-and-sons/README.md

 The website is designed to inform visitors about Andy Sharp & Sons, their painting and decorating services, testimonials from customers, and a form to request a free quote.

+Unfortunately, Andy Sharp & Sons are now out of business, but this repository remains for posperity.

 ## Getting Started

 To set up the project locally, follow these steps: